 1/ The application rate has a surface demand for liquid included within it.
 The thickness of the LJS may taper from the center of the application to a lesser thickness on the edge of the application, provided the correct width and application rate are maintained.

+2/ If the joint is between SMA and either Coarse Graded or Fine Graded, the SMA rate shall be used.

 The Contractor shall furnish to the Engineer a bill of lading for each tanker supplying material to the project.
-The application rate of LJS shall be verified within the first 1000 ft (300 m) of the day’s scheduled application length and every 12,000 ft (3600 m) the remainder of the day.
-For projects less than 3000 ft (900 m), the rate shall be verified once.
+The application rate of LJS shall be verified within the first 1000 ft (300 m) of the day’s placement and every 12,000 ft (3600 m) thereafter.
 A suitable paper or pan shall be placed at a random location in the path of the LJS.
 After application of the LJS, the paper or pan shall be picked up, weighed, and the application rate calculated.
-The tolerance between the application rate shown in the LJS Application Table and the calculated rate shall be ± 15 percent.
-The Contractor shall replace the LJS in the area where the sample was taken.
+The tolerance between the application rate shown in the LJS Application Table and the calculated rate shall be ± 10 percent.
+The LJS shall be replaced in the area where the sample was taken.

 A 1 qt (1 L) sample shall be taken from the pressure distributor or melting kettle at the jobsite once for each contract and sent to the Central Bureau of Materials.

-The LJS shall be applied in a single pass with a pressure distributor, melter kettle, or hand applied from a roll.
-At the time of installation, the pavement surface temperature and the ambient temperature shall be a minimum of 40 °F (4 °C) and rising.

-The LJS shall be applied at a width of 18 in.
-(450 mm) ± 1 1/2 in.
-(38 mm).
-If the LJS flows more than 2 in.
-(50 mm) from the initial placement width, LJS placement shall stop and remedial action shall be taken.

-When starting another run of LJS placement, suitable release paper shall be placed over the previous application of LJS to prevent doubling up of thickness of LJS.

 The LJS shall be suitable for construction traffic to drive on without pickup or tracking of the LJS within 30 minutes of placement.
 If pickup or tracking occurs, LJS placement shall stop and damaged areas shall be repaired.

 Prior to paving, the Contractor shall ensure the paver end plate and grade control device is adequately raised above the finished height of the LJS.